 This has not happened by chance.
 It is the outcome of a purposeful approach to our core activities of learning and teaching, research, and social impact.
-While I have reported regularly to Senate on the foundations of our success, allow me to single out the following few building blocks that bolster the formidable work of our academic and support staff:
+In my previous report to Council, I reported extensively on some of the foundations of our success.
+These include our formidable campus renewal and infrastructure plans to gear SU for the challenges of the future, creating new learning spaces for the digital age and offering augmented learning as part of our programme of academic renewal.